GioBo/ess-view/README.md

     M-x package-install [RET] ess-view [RET]

-and then add, to you `.emacs` file:
+and then add, to your `.emacs` file:

     (require 'ess-view)